tus/tusd/docs/hooks.md

 ### Configuration
 Tusd uses the [Pester library](https://github.com/sethgrid/pester) to issue requests and handle retries.
-By default, tusd will retry 3 times on a non-200 response, with a 1 second backoff.
+By default, tusd will retry 3 times on a 500 response or network error, with a 1 second backoff.
 This can be configured with the flags `hooks-http-retry` and `hooks-http-backoff` like so:

 Retrying 5 times with a 2 second backoff:
 ```